TomSssM/MyCodewars/snippets/ConfSnip.md

 **Also Note** The `.onerror` event listener on other HTML elements ( external resources like `<img/>` ) is called if we fetch this resource from the server and the request for it fails ( 403 or something ).

+## Where KeyboardEvents are triggered

+When you press a key, a keyboard event is going to be triggered only on the `document.activeElement` ( thus only on the currently focused element ) **if** it has an event handler set on it.

+Also a KeyBoardEvent, when you press a key, is _always_ going to be triggered on:

+- `document` element
+- `window` element

+Probably the logic behind this is that they are always selected.